aws-samples/alb-sso-mwaa/README.md

 The user-agent (web browser) call flow for accessing an Apache Airflow console in the target Amazon MWAA environment is as follows:

 1. User-agent resolves ALB DNS domain name from DNS resolver.
-2. User-agent sends login request to the ALB path `/aws_mwaa/aws-console-sso` with the target MWAA Environment and the [Apache Airflow role based access control (RBAC) role](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) in the query parameters `mwaa_env` and `rbac_role`, respectively.
+2. User-agent sends login request to the ALB path `/aws_mwaa/aws-console-sso` with the target Amazon MWAA Environment and the [Apache Airflow role based access control (RBAC) role](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) in the query parameters `mwaa_env` and `rbac_role`, respectively.
 3. ALB redirects the user-agent to the OIDC identity provider (Idp) authentication endpoint, and the user-agent authenticates with the OIDC Idp.
 4. If user authentication is successful, the OIDC Idp redirects the user-agent to the configured ALB `redirect_url` with authorization `code` included in the redirect URL.
-5. ALB uses the authorization `code` to get `access_token` and OpenID JWT token with `"openid email"` scope from the OIDC Idp, and forwards the login request to the MWAA Authenticator Lambda target with the JWT token included in the request header `x-amzn-oidc-data`.
+5. ALB uses the authorization `code` to get `access_token` and OpenID JWT token with `"openid email"` scope from the OIDC Idp, and forwards the login request to the Amazon MWAA Authenticator Lambda target with the JWT token included in the request header `x-amzn-oidc-data`.
-6. MWAA Authenticator Lambda verifies the JWT token in the request header using ALB public keys, and [authorizes](#add-authorization-records-to-dynamodb-table) the authenticated user for the requested `mwaa_env` and `rbac_role` using a DynamoDB table.
+6. Amazon MWAA Authenticator Lambda verifies the JWT token in the request header using ALB public keys, and [authorizes](#add-authorization-records-to-dynamodb-table) the authenticated user for the requested `mwaa_env` and `rbac_role` using a DynamoDB table.
 The use of DynamoDB for authorization is optional, and the [Lambda code](cdk/mwaa_authx_lambda_code/mwaa_authx.py) function `is_allowed` can be adapted to use other authorization mechanisms.
-7. MWAA Authenticator Lambda redirects the user-agent to the Apache Airflow console in the requested MWAA Environment with `login` token included in the `redirect` URL.
+7. Amazon MWAA Authenticator Lambda redirects the user-agent to the Apache Airflow console in the requested Amazon MWAA Environment with `login` token included in the `redirect` URL.

 This solution architecture assumes that the user-agent has network reachability to the AWS Application Load Balancer and Apache Airflow console endpoints used in this solution.
 If the endpoints are public, then reachability is over the internet, otherwise, the network reachability is assumed via an [AWS Direct Connect](https://aws.amazon.com/directconnect/), or [AWS Client VPN](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/what-is.html).